mendersoftware/mender-docs/01.Get-started/02.Deploy-an-application-update/docs.md

 ![Upload web page](Image_15.png)

-When you upload a single file to the Mender server, you will get a wizard to create a [Mender Artifact](../../02.Overview/03.Artifact/docs.md) of the type `file`, which allows you deploy single files to your device.
+When you upload a single file to the Mender Server, you will get a wizard to create a [Mender Artifact](../../02.Overview/03.Artifact/docs.md) of the type `file`, which allows you deploy single files to your device.
 You can use the default values pre-filled by the Mender UI and click **NEXT**.